Seatis/my-teaching-materials/workshop/java-beans/README.md

 # Beans

-JavaBeans are classes that encapsulate many objects into a single object (the bean).</br>
-JavaBeans makes it easy to reuse software components.
+JavaBeans are classes that encapsulate many objects into a single object (the bean).
+It makes it easy to reuse software components.</br>
 Developers can use software components written by others without having to understand their inner workings.</br>
 To understand why software components are useful, think of a worker assembling a car.
 Instead of building a radio from scratch, he can simply obtains a radio and put it into the car.